-Statements and PTRsamendments) must be filed with the Clerk of the House of Representatives, not the Committee on Ethics.
-They may be submitted either by using the electronic filing system or on the paper form at the Legislative Resource Center, Room 135 Cannon House Office Building, Washington, DC 20515.
+FDStatements and PTRs (or amendments) must be filed with the Clerk of the House of Representatives, not the Committee on Ethics.
+They may be submitted either by using the online filing system or on the paper form at the Legislative Resource Center, Room B-81 Cannon House Office Building, Washington, DC 20515.
 If submitting the paper form, Members and candidates must submit one original (with an original signature) and two photocopies of their completed and signed FD Statement or PTR.
 Officers and employees must submit one original (with an original signature) and one photocopy of their completed and signed FD Statement or PTR.
 Paper forms must either be hand-delivered or sent by mail.
 Filings sent by fax or e-mail will not be accepted.